anamikagiri/scRNA_scATAC/README.md

 The FindMultiModalNeighbors function is used to compute the Weighted Nearest Neighbors (WNN) graph, which integrates the RNA and ATAC data into a single structure.
 Clustering and UMAP:

 UMAP is run using the WNN graph, and clusters are identified based on the WNN graph (wsnn).
 The clusters are visualized using DimPlot.
-Differentially expressed genes and motifs are determined
+Differentially expressed genes and motifs are determined.